 The tiling and interior painting are almost complete.
-The trim is being painted and the Alderson carpenter contracted for the job is chomping at the bit; ready for his turn in the Caretaker Residence.
+The trim is being painted by a professional Interior Painting company considering we didn’t want to potentially spill paint all over the new tiles, so we got it taken care of properly!
+Also, the Alderson carpenter contracted for the job is chomping at the bit; ready for his turn in the Caretaker Residence.
 The siding crew completed a few weeks ago and the roof is in progress.
 The biggest awesome is the Solar Hot Water tanks that have been installed on the south side of the house just below the greenhouse.
 This morning Miriam asked me how we get water to be hot.
 I replied that unfortunately we burn coal to generate electricity and convert that to heat that heats the water.
 I added that we would soon be saving our beautiful mountains by heating our water directly from the Sun.
 Hopefully those of you who support our Mission and our Community express more excitement about that possibility because she seemed thoroughly unimpressed.

 Led by Katherine Beyers and Jenna Cucco the Caretakers have been taking care of business painting the Caretaker Residence.
 With the great help of the Fitts parents, the Ruggabers and the Nazareth Farmers we are almost ready to call in a carpenter to trim the house.
 Check out the beautiful colors in our new video!

 These walls are so Superior that when they do push-ups they don’t push themselves up, they push the Earth down.

 These walls are so Superior that when Alexander Graham Bell invented the telephone he had three missed calls from these walls.

 These walls are so Superior that they can cut through a hot knife with butter.

 These walls are so Superior that they won American Idol using only sign language.

 These walls are so Superior that they counted to infinity…twice.